 Is the anesthetic safe?

 Today's modern anesthetic techniques and monitoring have made surgery much safer than in the past.
 We thoroughly examine your pet before administering anesthetics to ensure that a fever or other illness won't be a problem.
 We recommend pre-anesthetic blood tests to check liver and kidney function and screen for diabetes.
 The results give the surgical team more information about the pet, and may alter the treatment plan.
-For instance, if the dog is middle-aged, has high normal kidney values and is facing a procedure longer than 20 minutes, we will probably recommend intravenous fluid therapy during the procedure.
-This helps flush the anesthetic waste from kidney tissue, maintains blood pressure and facilitates pain management.
 Occasionally surgery will be deferred if the labwork indicates serious complications could occur.

 It is important that surgery be done on an empty stomach to reduce the risk of vomiting during and after anesthesia.
 You will need to withhold food for at least 8 to 10 hours before surgery.
 Water can be left down for the pet until the morning of surgery.

 Will my pet have stitches?

 For many surgeries, we use absorbable sutures underneath the skin.
 These will dissolve on their own, and do not need to be removed later.
 Some surgeries, especially tumor removals, do require skin stitches.
 With either type of suture, you will need to keep an eye on the incision for swelling or discharge.
 Most dogs and cats do not lick excessively or chew at the incision, but this is an occasional problem you will also need to watch for.
 If there are skin sutures, these will usually be removed 10 to 14 days after surgery.
 You will also need to limit your pet's activity level for a time and no baths are allowed for the first 10 days after surgery.